Best Spin Bikes For Exercise (Spinning At Home & Gym)

-Unlike an upright bike, a spin bike comes with a heavy weighted flywheel that provides a pedaling experience that feels like you’re riding an outdoor bike.
+Unlike an upright bike, a traditional stationary cycle comes with a heavy weighted flywheel that provides a pedaling experience that feels like you’re riding an outdoor bike.
 You’ll have to lean forward as you ride, just like on a traditional bike.
 The handlebars are also adjustable and you can control the resistance via a knob.

 Indoor cycling bikes will allow you to pedal standing up, which is a big advantage over the traditional upright exercise bikes which require you to remain seated.
 When you pedal while standing, it provides a much more intense workout that can engage different muscle groups.

-On the outside, upright exercise bikes and spin bikes look the same.
+On the outside, upright exercise bikes and rotating cycles look the same.
 But the types of features they have to offer are totally different.

 Most upright bikes allow the user to choose from a number of programmed workouts which are designed to simulate different types of terrain such as riding up a steep hill.

 Stationary bikes usually come with a determined amount of resistance levels, which are marked by a number.
 The higher the number the higher the intensity.
-On a spin bike, the resistance can also be increased, but there are no numbers or levels to choose from.
+On a fitness cycle, the resistance can also be increased, but there are no numbers or levels to choose from.

-The amount of resistance levels the upright bike offers can range from six to thirty, while the type of resistance a spin bike offers will depend on the weight of the flywheel.
+A number of resistance levels the upright bike offers can range from six to thirty, while the type of resistance a cycle offers will depend on the weight of the flywheel.